When Decisions Cannot Wait

 • We work through optics, not interventions

-Our work develops optics for reading human-created systems under complexity.
+Our work develops lenses for reading human-created systems under complexity.
 These optics make structure, constraints, and limits visible without directing action.

 • Viability before capability

-We attend to whether a system can continue to function before considering what else it might achieve.
+We examine whether a system can continue to function before considering what else it might achieve.

 • Stability before optimization